What do lobbyists do?

 Many lobbyists reported that the first thing they do in the morning is a search for relevant news articles about their issue or client's issue.
 If they found anything relevant to a member of Congress or a staff they have a relationship with, they would shoot an email to him or her and give them a heads up.

-Researchers found that lobbyists spent a lot of time on Capitol Hill so they can run into member of Congress and their professional staff.
-Lobbyists saw this as a good way to maintain relationships without having to ask for any of the member of Congress's time.
+Researchers found that lobbyists spent a lot of time on Capitol Hill so they can run into a member of Congress and their professional staff.
+Lobbyists saw this as a good way to maintain relationships without having to ask for any of the members of Congress's time.

 Researchers found that lobbyists provided legislative support to lawmakers and their staffs, in the form of policy reports, draft statutory language, private information and data regarding constituents, inside political and legislative information, and lobbying support to gather cosponsors or rally defeats.

-These types of activities have been well-publicized as a form of corruption, but it was often viewed as a form of support to a lawmakers’ office between lobbyist and staffer.
+These types of activities have been well-publicized as a form of corruption, but it was often viewed as a form of support to a lawmakers’ office between lobbyists and staffers.
 Since most staffers in Congress are extremely understaffed, staffers appreciated the assistance as the support made them more successful at their job.